DrMTryptamine/Original-Runner/README.md

 ; In the GOD POINTS screen	Boni can be in MYSTIC or NOTHING

 If these criteria are not met, the script will not function properly

+The timings in this script are set for
+500k clones - 30 CC - 4380 bs